 ‘Hook’: What Happens When an Adult Revisits Spielberg’s Kids Movie?

-[Note: This editorial was originally published on a prior date, but is being re-posted in celebration of the film’s 25th anniversary.]
+[Note: This editorial was originally published on a prior date, but is being re-posted in anticipation of the release of Spielberg’s Ready Player One.]

 Hook is one of the most curious entries in director Steven Spielberg’s illustrious filmography.
 Regarded by many as one of the worst films of his career, the movie opened in 1991 to solid box office but scathing reviews, and it’s hard not to look at Spielberg’s next film—Jurassic Park—as a direct answer to criticisms thrown his way for Hook.
 The director himself even now admits that he’s not a fan of the film, but a fascinating divide in public consciousness exists.
 Ask anyone who was an adult when Hook came out and they’ll tell you it’s terrible, but talk to someone who was a child or pre-teen at the time of release, and they likely have nothing but adoration for Spielberg’s twist on the Peter Pan story.